systerel/S2OPC/README.md

 - Paths to external libraries source directory: MbedTLS, Expat (optional: needed for XML parsing features only), Check (optional: needed for S2OPC unit tests).
 Set the  MBEDTLS_DIR, EXPAT_DIR and CHECK_DIR variables.
 - Visual Studio version to use and type of build (Release, Debug, etc.).
 Set the VS_VERSION and CONFIG variables.

-By setting environment variables S2OPC_NANO_PROFILE, S2OPC_NODE_MANAGEMENT, BUILD_SHARED_LIBS, ENABLE_TESTING, ENABLE_SAMPLES and WITH_PYS2OPC it is possible to customize S2OPC build.
+By setting environment variables S2OPC_NANO_PROFILE, S2OPC_NODE_MANAGEMENT, S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE, BUILD_SHARED_LIBS, ENABLE_TESTING, ENABLE_SAMPLES and WITH_PYS2OPC it is possible to customize S2OPC build.
 - S2OPC_NANO_PROFILE (OFF by default): if set to ON, it excludes the features out of the OPC UA server nano scope (excluded services: subscription, monitored items and method calls services)
-- S2OPC_NODE_MANAGEMENT (OFF by default): if set to ON, activates a simplified AddNodes service and DeleteNodes services
+- S2OPC_NODE_MANAGEMENT (OFF by default): if set to ON, activates a simplified AddNodes service (variable node only without child nodes generation, no NodeId generation, simplified checks on types) and DeleteNodes services
+- S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE (OFF by default): if set to ON, activates the external treatment for HistoryRead service, which is the only one supported for the moment
 - BUILD_SHARED_LIBS (ON by default): if set to OFF, it builds static S2OPC libraries (necessary for ENABLE_TESTING=ON)
 - ENABLE_TESTING (OFF by default): if set to ON, it builds the S2OPC unit tests and validation tests (BUILD_SHARED_LIBS=OFF necessary)
 - ENABLE_SAMPLES (OFF by default): if set to ON, it builds the S2OPC demonstration samples (demo server, command line client tools,